 Having dark and discolored patches on your skin, a condition known as melasma, can leave you feeling distressed and embarrassed.
-If you struggle with melasma, the dedicated dermatologists at Elite Dermatology provide integrative treatments at all office locations in Katy, Kingwood, and Vintage Park, Texas.
+If you struggle with melasma, the dedicated dermatologists at Elite Dermatology provide integrative treatments at all office locations in Katy, Kingwood, Houston Heights, and Vintage Park, Texas.
 Find out how the dermatology team can restore your even skin tone by booking a melasma consultation through the website.
 You can also call the office nearest you to book by phone.

 Melasma can develop anywhere on your body, although sun-exposed areas are most common.
 When you have melasma, you start developing gray-brown patches of skin, usually on your face.
 While melasma isn’t a medical concern and doesn’t cause any uncomfortable symptoms, it can certainly make you feel uncomfortable and self-conscious.